-Your neighbor told you they were adding fennel to their pup's food because it gave him fresh breath.
-Never hear of giving your dog fennel before?
+Your neighbor told you they were adding fennel to their pup's food because it gave their pooch fresh breath.
+You haven't heard of giving your dog fennel before?
 You're not alone.
 But, you might be surprised at how many pet foods already include a small amount of this herb.
 It is added for the various important vitamins found in the seeds and as a digestive aid.

 Like many herbs we use on our own food every day, there are several benefits to adding fennel to your furry friend's diet.
 Among these are: